A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-There has been previous work employing \emph{linear temporal logic} to consider the notion of safety encoded as user-defined specifications. \cite{barbosa2019guiding} adopt signal temporal logic, extended from linear temporal logic to handle real-time and real-valued constraints, to explicitly model maximum and minimum allowable distances from obstacles.
+Previous work has employed \emph{linear temporal logic} to consider the notion of safety encoded as user-defined specifications. \citet{barbosa2019guiding} adopt signal temporal logic, extended from linear temporal logic to handle real-time and real-valued constraints, to explicitly model maximum and minimum allowable distances from obstacles.